How much water will we use?

 Each "water cooler bottle" has a refundable bottle deposit.
 The deposit rolls over from delivery to delivery, if you take an extra bottle then you will have an additional deposit on your bill.
 If you take a bottle less, you will have a deposit credit applied to your bill.
 If you choose to discontinue service, we will credit the bottles to your account and write you a check if we owe you money.
-Plastic returnable bottles are $7 each, all glass returnable bottles for water coolers are $15 each.
+The deposit for plastic bottles is different than glass bottles due to the replacement cost.

 Do I have to sign a contract?

 No, we do not require contracts because great service and high-quality products do NOT require contracts.

 Bottled water is a food product regulated by the FDA and should be stored in a similar manner as other foods to maintain consistency and quality.
 Store in a cool location, out of direct sunlight.